charliemeyer2000/website3/README.md

 nextjs w/tailwind, some custom components, data stored in neon w/drizzle, react-query for data fetching and caching, vercel for deployment.

+custom markdown rendering with remark and rehype for the blog posts.

 ## thanks

 designed with heavy inspiration from my boy [marcelo](https://marcelochaman.ca). show him some love.